-All medical records are confidential and will be transferred to another facility only by the student's request and signed medical records release.
-We respect students' right to privacy and will not give any information to anyone, including parents, roommates, friends, or instructors.
+All medical records are confidential and will be transferred to another facility only by the student's request and signed written authorization to release medical records.
+We respect students' right to privacy and will not give any information to anyone, including parents, roommates, friends, or instructors without proper written authorization.

 Patient Privacy Rights and Responsibilities

-Students have have certain rights and the UNI Student Health Clinic staff is committed to respect and honor all patients we serve.
-Our promise to you is to protect and promote your Patient Privacy and Rights.
+Students have rights and the UNI Student Health Clinic staff is committed to respect and honor all patients we serve.
+Our full intention is to protect your Patient Privacy, Rights and Responsibilities.
 In the event that you believe your rights or our obligation to meet your Patient Rights are not being met, you may file a grievance/complaint.
-For additional information about your rights, privacy or to file a complaint you can contact our the Director of the Student Health Clinic at 319-273-7224 or by e-mail: firstname.lastname@example.org
+For additional information about your rights, privacy or to file a complaint you can contact the Director of the Student Health Clinic at 319-273-7224 or by e-mail: firstname.lastname@example.org

 While students are generally very healthy, no one can predict when they'll become incapacitated and unable to make decisions about life-sustaining treatment in the face of catastrophic illness or injury.